anonyash/KharchaTrack/README.md

 npm start
 ```
 **The app will be available at http://localhost:3000 (or the port defined in .env).**

+## 🛠️ Development Notes

+- **Console Logs for Debugging**
+  This project contains multiple `console.log()` statements in both backend and frontend files.
+  These were intentionally added to help trace app behavior during development.
+  You can remove them or replace them with a logging library like [`winston`](https://www.npmjs.com/package/winston) or [`morgan`](https://www.npmjs.com/package/morgan) for cleaner output in production.

+- **Code Organization**
+  The project is structured simply for clarity:
+  - `server.js`, `database.js`, and `config.js` are at the root.
+  - Routes are in the `/routes` folder.
+  - Middleware lives in `/middleware`.
+  - Static files are in `/public`.

+- **Security Notes**
+  While authentication is implemented using `bcrypt` and `jsonwebtoken`, additional improvements could be made:
+  - Input validation (e.g., using `express-validator`)
+  - Rate limiting to prevent brute-force attacks
+  - CSRF protection and secure cookie handling
+  - HTTPS setup for production environments

+- **Database Reset**
+  KharchaTrack uses SQLite.
+  To reset your data, just delete the `mydb.db` file located in the `/db` folder.
+  The database will be recreated automatically with the basic structure on next server start.

 ## 🔧 Future Improvements